gabrieledasanches/Homework_GabrieleSanches_CIS9440/README.md

 <img width="1341" alt="Screenshot 2024-04-22 at 11 47 16 PM" src="https://github.com/gabrieledasanches/Homework_GabrieleSanches_CIS9440/assets/159973139/5ebc37fd-e400-4798-a902-f480f267774f">

 1. Data Source: The data is sourced from the Motor Vehicle Collisions - Crashes dataset provided by NYC Open Data.
-2. Storage: The raw data is stored in Microsoft Azure Blob Storage.
-Azure Blob Storage provides scalable, secure, and cost-effective storage for large volumes of data.
+2. Storage: The raw data is stored in Microsoft Azure Storage
-3. Processes: Cleaning, Reformating, Transforming
-4. Database: Load the data into PostgreSQL database, which serves as the central repository for the cleaned and transformed data.
-PostgreSQL is a powerful, open-source relational database management system known for its reliability and performance.
+4. Database: Load the data into PostgreSQL database, which serves as the repository for the cleaned and transformed data.

 ### Staging Area

 - Microsoft Azure
-- To connect to Azure, I created a code that contained the key, container name, and blob name (file name).
+- To connect to Azure, I created a code that contained the key, container name, and blob name (file name)
 - After that configuration was done, I stored my csv file in the container.
 (The file stored was the raw data)